adomani/advents/descriptions_with_tests.md

 #### Part 1

-This was a relative straightforward parsing of the given numbers.
+This is a relative straightforward parsing of the given numbers.
-After that, what was left was finding common elements and evaluating powers and sums.
+After that, what is left is finding common elements and evaluating powers and sums.

 #### Part 2

 For the second part, I encoded the newly-generated cards in a list of numbers.
-Since the loop was over the initial length, I did not have to take care that the list finished at the right place: all excess entries would not be reached by the algorithm.
+Since the loop is over the initial length, I did not have to take care that the list finished at the right place: the algorithm does not reach any of the excess entries.

 [Solution in Lean](Advents/day04.lean)